Homebirth Midwifery Care

 Every labor and birth is different.
 When you go into labor we will be in close contact and I will join you when the time seems right to us both.
 At your labor and birth I will remain respectful and patient.
 I will offer encouragement, guidance, emotional support, trust in your inner wisdom, and ideas to facilitate your labor.
 There are no arbitrary rules or timetables about how you go through this process.
 My role is to support you in birthing your baby, your way.

 I will monitor you and your baby’s progress and health during labor and the immediate postpartum period, I will do so as unobtrusively as possible.
-I can be as available or as out of sight as you wish during your labor (many women prefer to labor privately or with just their partner for a good portion of their labor).
+I can be as available or as out of sight as you wish during your labor (you may prefer to labor privately or with just your partner for a good portion of your labor).